keeneyetact/retroBoard/README.md

 ### Run 🚀

 - Copy `docker-compose.example.yml` to `docker-compose.yml`
+- _Optional_: edit `docker-compose.yml` to change credentials and secrets
 - Run `docker-compose up -d`
 - Voilà!

-This will run a production-ready version of Retrospected automatically, using Postgres.
+This will run a production-ready version of Retrospected automatically, using Postgres and Redis.
 You don't need to have anything installed other than Docker.
 This will install and run:

 - Postgres
 - pgAdmin4 (Web UI for postgres)
+- Redis
-- The Retrospected Nodejs backend
+- The Retrospected NodeJS backend
 - The frontend, served by `nginx`.

 ### Backups 💾

 When using the Docker deployment, your database runs from a container.
 But if you still need to make some backup of your data, you can do the following:

-- Get the docker database image ID by doing: `docker ps`
+- Get the docker database container ID by doing: `docker ps`
-- Run `` docker exec -t <docker_image_id> pg_dumpall -c -U postgres > dump_`date +%d-%m-%Y"_"%H_%M\_%S`.sql ``
+- Run `` docker exec -t <docker_container_id> pg_dumpall -c -U postgres > dump_`date +%d-%m-%Y"_"%H_%M\_%S`.sql ``
-- To restore your databases: `cat dump_1234.sql | docker exec -i <docker_image_id> psql -U postgres`
+- To restore your databases: `cat dump_1234.sql | docker exec -i <docker_container_id> psql -U postgres`

 ## How to run the tests ✅